Heath's worm lizard

-Heath's worm lizard (Amphisbaena heathi) is a species of worm lizard in the family Amphisbaenidae.
-The species is endemic to South America.
+Heath's worm lizard (Amphisbaena heathi) is a species of amphisbaenian in the family Amphisbaenidae.
+The species is endemic to Brazil, in the state of Rio Grande do Norte.

 Etymology

 The specific name, heathi, is in honor of American malacologist Harold Heath.

-Geographic range

-A. heathi is found in Brazil in the Brazilian state of Rio Grande do Norte.

 Diet

-A. heathi feeds mainly on ants, insect larvae, and cockroach nymphs, but will also eat earthworms, leeches, and centipedes.
+A. heathi feeds mainly on termites, ants, insect larvae, and cockroach nymphs, but will also eat earthworms, leeches, and centipedes.